-This ferry operates year round, providing service to the island's staff, contractors, students of the New York Harbor High School and those having official business with organizations on the island.
+This ferry also operates year round, providing service to those having official business with organizations on the island, the island's staff, contractors, students of the New York Harbor High School.

-Brooklyn ferry service - Free ferry service is provided from Brooklyn Bridge Park's East River Pier 6 at the end of Atlantic Avenue.
-In 2013, this service starts May 25th and only operates weekends Memorial Day and Labor Day during the summer.
-It is best characterized as "load and leave" so while there is not a schedule, it generally runs every 25 minutes.
+Weekend Only Ferry Service from Brooklyn - Ferry service is provided from Brooklyn Bridge Park's East River Pier 6 at the end of Atlantic Avenue.
+This service starts May 24th and only operates weekends, Memorial Day and Labor Day during the summer.
+It is best characterized as "load and leave" and generally runs every 25 minutes.
 Ferry service to the island runs from 11 AM to 5:30 PM.

-East River ferry service - Commercial ferry service provided by the East River Ferry from points in Manhattan, Greenpoint, Williamsburg, Fulton Ferry and Wall Street.
-In 2013, this service starts extends its runs to Governors Island (weekends only) on May 25th and goes until Labor Day.
-For more information on schedules, routes and costs, visit: http://www.nywaterway.com/erf-home.aspx
+East River ferry service - This commercial ferry service is provided by the East River Ferry from points in Manhattan, Greenpoint, Williamsburg, Fulton Ferry and Wall Street.
+This service starts May 24th by extending its East River route to Governors Island (weekends only) through until Labor Day.
+For more information on schedules, routes and costs, visit: https://www.eastriverferry.com

 Public transportation is the best way to get to the ferry to Governors Island.
 Check www.MTA.info for the status of weekend bus and subway service.

 Subway - The R train in 2014 provides weekday service only from Queens and ends at Whitehall.
-Taking the Brooklyn-bound exit off the platform brings you to Whitehall Street.
-Continuing the same direction will bring you to the corner of Whitehall and South Streets, in view of the Battery Maritime Building across the street.
+Taking the Brooklyn-bound or Staten Island ferry exit off the platform brings you to Whitehall Street.
+Continuing the same direction will bring you to the corner of Whitehall and South Streets, in view of the big, green Battery Maritime Building across the street.
 There is NO WEEKEND SERVICE ON THE R TRAIN TO WHITEHALL until October 2014.

-Subway - The 1 train from the Bronx and the west side of Manhattan ends at South Ferry.
-Exits will bring you out in front of the Staten Island ferry terminal.
-The Battery Maritime Building is to the left, about 100 yards away.
-Service is slated to resume to the storm damaged South Ferry station in April 2013.
-Since the restored service will be using the old 1900s-era subway station with its very short platform, you need to be in the first five cars of the train or any car in front of the conductor by either the Chambers or Rector Street stops.
+Subway - The 1 train from the Bronx and the west side of Manhattan, ending at South Ferry.
+Exits will bring you out in front of or inside the Staten Island ferry terminal.
+The Battery Maritime Building next door, to the left, about 100 yards away.
+Since April 2013, service has been to the old 1900s-era subway station with its very short platform.
+Riders need to be in the first five cars of the train or any car in front of the conductor by either the Chambers or Rector Street stops.
 This line maybe subject to weekend closures, check the MTA website listed above.

 Taxi - Most taxi drivers will not know where Governors Island is located or how to get there.
-To avoid misunderstandings and side trips to an a far away island they do know how to get to (Rikers Island, Staten Island, City Island - it can happen), direct them to drop you off at the Staten Island ferry at South and Whitehall Streets.
-The Governors Island Ferry de[arts from the Battery Maritime Building is next door.
+To avoid misunderstandings and side trips to an a far away island they do know how to get to (Rikers Island, Staten Island, City Island - it can happen), direct them to drop you off at the Staten Island ferry terminal at South and Whitehall Streets.
+The Governors Island Ferry de[arts from the Battery Maritime Building next door.

 The Governors Island Ferry from Brooklyn Bridge Park - Bus/Subway - Brooklyn Bridge Park Pier 6 for the ferry from Brooklyn is located at the foot of Atlantic Avenue.
 The closest subway stop is Borough Hall, which is approximately a 15-minute walk away.
 The closest bus stop is Atlantic Avenue and Court Street on the B63 or B61 bus.